AR615598/EmotionNet/README.md

 The `camera_flag` determines whether to display the live webcam feed.
 It can be complemented with the `mask_flag`, which, when set to true, will draw bounding boxes around the images received by the classifiers.
 The next parameter, `emotion_flag`, toggles the classifier on or off.
 Finally, the `resolution` value sets the dimensions of the input image.
 Lower resolutions are computationally less expensive and faster, but less accurate, with a minimum resolution limit of 20.

-emotionNet.run() is a generator designed for aggregating observed emotions effortlessly.
+`emotionNet.run()` is a generator designed for aggregating observed emotions effortlessly.
 Grant the necessary permissions, specify your desired parameters, and initiate the process to begin aggregating emotion classifications seamlessly.

+To conclude the process, the same principles apply when quitting from the setup.py.
+You can either terminate the webcam feed or press the 'Esc' key.
+This will effectively exit the program and complete the execution of the setup process.

 ## Disclaimer
 This project operates entirely offline, ensuring no internet connection is required.
 All temporary files are automatically cleaned up upon the program's termination.
 In the event of an interruption, the temporary file can be accessed at 'classifiers/frame.jpg' and manually deleted if necessary.